robertfeldt/MultiDistances.jl/docker/mdist_docker_hub_readme.md

     docker run -it -v "$PWD":/data robertfeldt/mdist mdist --distance ncd-xz query qfile some/dir -n 10

+Find the four most similar and distant files to a file qfile when comparing it to all files that recursively can be found under dir and that has a file extension of txt or md:

+    docker run -it -v "$PWD":/data robertfeldt/mdist mdist --distance ncd-xz -r --file-extensions "txt,md" query qfile dir -n 4

 ### View license

 View license information: